xuan13hao/stocksell/README.md

-# stocksell && The maximum-subarray problem
+# StockSell & The maximum-subarray problem

 A solution using divide-and-conquer for stock sell problem